NethServer/docs/administrator-manual/en/shared_folder.rst

 A *shared folder* is a place where files can be accessed by a group of people using Samba (SMB/CIFS).

+Shared folder are part of the File server application in the new Server Manager.
+The application dashboard now integrates the Samba status module, which displays shared folder usage in real time.

 To create, edit and delete a shared folder go to the :guilabel:`Shared folders` page.

 .. _shared_folders_requirements-section: